 In central Ohio, a man was indicted for distributing this drug as heroin.
 He faced 20 counts, which included nine overdoses and one death (murder) occurring within hours of one another.
 The survivors stated that they were under the impression they were purchasing heroin only.

-As mentioned earlier, dealers are now using the carfentanil opioid to cut heroin to make the effect more intense. if you’re an opioid user, you start to develop a tolerance to your drug of choice and start looking for a more intense high.
+As mentioned earlier, dealers are now using the carfentanil opioid to cut heroin to make the effect more intense. if you’re an opioid user, you start to develop a tolerance for your drug of choice and start looking for a more intense high.
 What you may not know is that intense high can come with some deadly consequences.

 So: how much more deadly is carfentanil than heroin?